Purpose for processing your information

 Consequently, under certain circumstances, by law you have the right to:

-- withdraw consent and the right to object and restrict further processing of your data, however, this may affect service delivery to you.
+- withdraw consent and the right to object and restrict further processing of your data.
+However, this may affect the service delivery we provide.

-- request to have your data deleted where there is no compelling reason for its continued processing and provided that there are no legitimate grounds for retaining it.
+- request your data be deleted where there is no compelling reason for its continued processing, provided there are no legitimate grounds for retaining it.